etetoolkit/ete/doc/tutorial/tutorial_phyloxml.rst

 Loading PhyloXML projects from files
 ----------------------------------------

-ETE provides full support for phyloXML projects.
-Phylogenies are integrated as ETE's tree data structures, while the rest of features are represented as simple classes providing basic reading and writing operations.
+ETE provides full support for phyloXML projects through the :class:`Phyloxml` object.
+Phylogenies are integrated as ETE's tree data structures as :class:`PhyloxmlTree` instances, while the rest of features are represented as simple classes (:mod:`ete_dev.phyloxml`) providing basic reading and writing operations.

 .. literalinclude:: ../../examples/phyloxml/phyloxml_parser.py